BSI-Business-Systems-Integration-AG/anagnostes/README.md

 ```
 ## GUI

-The user interface of anagnostes is implemented with [Eclipse Scout](http://www.eclipse.org/scout/).
-The GUI displays a swiss payment slip with 10 handwritten digits.
-For each digit the MNIST-transformend image is shown together with the recognized character and the confidence with which the character was identified.
+The user interface of anagnostes is implemented using [Eclipse Scout](http://www.eclipse.org/scout/).
+The GUI displays a Swiss payment slip with 10 handwritten digits.
+For each digit the MNIST-transformed image is shown together with the recognized digit and the confidence with which it was identified.

-In the console output, the complete output of the neural network is printed.
-The output vector of the network contains the likelyhood of each possible character (numbers 0 to 9).
-All likelyhood values of one output vector summed up result to 1.
+In the console, the complete output of the neural network is printed.
+The output vector of the network contains the likelihood for each possible digit.
+The sum of all values in the output vector is equal to one.

 ## Related Projects
 * [Eclipse Scout](http://www.eclipse.org/scout/)